Treaty of Paris (1259): Aftermath

 Doubts on the treaty's interpretation began almost as soon as it was signed.
 The agreement continued the unstable situation whereby English monarchs were obliged to submit to the French kings for disputes over their territories on the continent.
 The French historian Édouard Perroy considered that the Treaty of Paris "was at the very root of the Hundred Years' War."

 Furthermore, it wasn't long after the Treaty of Paris was signed that Henry III attempted to retain his power.
 The Parliament Prohibited document, a letter from Henry III to the archbishop of Canterbury expressing that without the king's consent or without his presence, Parliament could not be held.
 This was in response to the Oxford Parliament (1258), which requested the king to make decisions according to the order of the Barons.

 However, that’s not to say the Treaty of Paris didn’t come with its benefits for Henry III.
 In 1264, Louis IX gave a settlement in favor of the king known as the Mise of Amiens.
 When the barons agreed to meet with Louis IX after repeated rejection of their meetings by Henry III, they agreed to abide by whatever his decision was about the Provisions of Oxford.
 Louis ruled unquestionably in favor of the king because of their current allyship brought about by the Treaty of Paris, declaring that the barons had committed treason, and thus, had to leave the government the way it was pre-1258.
 This, however, would lead to the Second Barons’ War as the barons fought to keep the provisions.
 Scholar M.T Clanchy argues this may have been the result of the Treaty of Paris, or perhaps Louis IX noticing that his monarchy is being challenged by these provisions as well.

-The rebellious barons' leaders, Simon de Montfort, 6th Earl of Leiceister, along with his son Henry, would be killed by Edward I in Battle of Evesham.
+The rebellious barons' leaders, Simon de Montfort, 6th Earl of Leicester, along with his son Henry, would be killed by Edward I in Battle of Evesham.
 Shortly after this battle, while in captivity of his rebellious barons, Henry III passed the Dictum of Kenilworth, in 1265, a pronouncement that claimed anyone who lost their land in war would have it returned after the fact.
 Modern historians argue that, while this was indeed a way to end the conflict between Henry III and his Barons, it also was made to show Henry III still had the power to give and take away from his Barons, even when in captivity.